 You hear the buzz, people talking about how hard it is to maintain a swimming pool.
-From my personal experience, I happen to think it is very easy, especially with the new technology for pools.
-I have owned above ground and inground pools for over 30 years and maintaining a pool gets easier every year.
-You basically set you chemicals to their proper levels, throw in some stabilizer, fill you chlorinator and you're done messing with your pool for the next month.
+From my personal experience, I happen to think it is very easy, especially with the new technology for pool keeping.
+I have owned above-ground and inground pools for over 30 years, and maintaining a pool gets easier every year.
+You basically set your chemicals to their proper levels, throw in some stabilizer, fill your chlorinator, and you're done messing with your pool for the a month.
 But let’s not get off track here.
 There are still some necessary steps to take when closing a pool so that you can open it easily the next season.

-First thing you should do is remove the cover.
-If you have done your homework, you would know that having a safety cover is the best type of cover to have on your pool.
-Not only does it save adults and kids from drowning, but it also keeps out most of the flying debris while your pool is closed.
-If you have a cover that sits in your pool water and collects debris throughout the winter, your pool water turns into swamp water and it is a long process clearing it up in the spring.
+The first thing you should do is remove the cover.
+If you have done your homework, you would know that a safety cover is the best type of cover to have on your pool.
+Not only does it save adults and kids from drowning, but it also keeps most of the flying debris out while your pool is closed.
+If you have a cover that sits in your pool water and collects debris throughout the winter, your pool water turns into swamp water, and it is a long process clearing it up in the spring.

 Having a safety cover on your pool makes pool ownership very easy.
-Just take out your leaf blower and clean it off, it’s that easy (It’s nice that you don’t have to use a sub pump to remove the water from the cover).
+Just take out your leaf blower and clean it off; it’s that easy (it’s nice that you don’t have to use a sub-pump to remove the water from the cover).
 Remove the cover and hang it to dry.
-Never put your pool cover away wet, not only does it get moldy, it may also attract carpenter ants, and they will destroy your cover.
+Never put your pool cover away wet; not only does it get moldy, but it may also attract carpenter ants, and they will destroy your cover.

-When adjusting the chemical levels in your swimming pool, don’t expect them to adjust quickly, you need to give them time to acclimate, at least a few hours between tests.
-Adjusting the chemicals in your pool may take a few days, so don’t rush the process, getting it right the first time will save you time and money.
-Once you have the chemicals right you can add water stabilizer, this helps maintain the chemicals at their proper levels.
+When adjusting the chemical levels in your swimming pool, don’t expect them to adjust quickly; you need to give them time to acclimate, at least a few hours between tests.
+Adjusting the chemicals in your pool may take a few days, so don’t rush the process; getting it right the first time will save you time and money.
+Once you have the chemicals right, you can add a water stabilizer; this helps maintain the chemicals at their proper levels.

 How to Clean Your Pool Steps When Opening Your Pool